Dementia classification from spontaneous speech using wrapper-based feature selection: Methods

-\subsubsection{Extreme Minimal Learning Machine}
+where the regularization parameter $\lambda \geq 0$ controls the magnitude of the coefficients in the weight vector and $y_i \in \{0,1\}$ denotes the class label.
+Optimization is performed using gradient-based numerical methods.
+Feature weights correspond to the learned coefficients $\mathbf{w}$, which are used to rank acoustic features in the wrapper-based feature selection procedure.

-The Extreme Minimal Learning Machine (EMLM) is a distance-based supervised machine learning model.
-It combines the Ridge regression method, used for training the weight coefficients of a feedforward neural network, with the kernel function approach of the Minimal Learning Machine (MLM), which is based on distance calculations \cite{karkkainen2019extreme,hamalainen2020minimal}.
-Distances are computed for a selected set of observation points, referred to as reference points.
-The number of reference points, $m$, is the only adjustable parameter in the model.
+\subsubsection{Extreme minimal learning machine}

-The weight coefficients for distance-based classification, $\mathbf{W} \in \R^{k\times m}$, where $k$ is the number of classes, can be calculated by solving the following linear equation:
+The extreme minimal learning machine is a distance-based supervised machine learning model \cite{karkkainen2019extreme}.
+It combines ridge regression with the distance-based representation of the minimal learning machine (MLM), which is based on distance computations \cite{karkkainen2019extreme,hamalainen2020minimal}.
+The corresponding model output function can be written as